Web Everything USB

 To date, just about every consumer webcam brought to market has had one thing in common - they're all goofy looking.
 If a webcam wasn't modeled after a sideways pepper shaker or a billiard ball, you could at least be certain that it'd be as square as Bill O'Reilly's mandible.
 Thankfully with the LifeCam Cinema, Microsoft's design team has taken a different approach to this all-too-familiar market, drawing their inspiration from sleek bullet cameras or perhaps the Apple iSight.
 I'm not just talking about copying the form factor here, either.
 This webcam is made out of aluminum.

-I found the mounting solution for the LifeCam Cinema to be most versatile, easily able to adapt to any environment for both desktop and mobile users.
-A small clip hooks to the front of your monitor while a flexible metal insert in the rubber backing allows you to loosely clamp the webcam onto a flat panel or lie it on top of a CRT.
-Unlike the similar mounts found on Logitech's now-discontinued QuickCam Ultra Vision and Fusion webcams, the backing can also bend forward enough to properly brace itself against a thin laptop display, or even act as its own stand on a desk.
+I found the mounting solution for the LifeCam to be most versatile, and easily able to adapt to any environment for both desktop and mobile users.
+A small clip hooks to the front of your monitor while a flexible metal inserts in the rubber backing allows you to loosely clamp the webcam onto a flat panel or lie it on top of a CRT.
+Unlike the similar mounts found on Logitech’s now-discontinued QuickCam Ultra Vision and Fusion, the backing can also bend forward enough to properly brace itself against a thin laptop display, or even act as its own stand on a desk.

 LifeCam Software